VictorDavis/legomena/markdown/paper.md

 $$E(x) = N_z - N_z\sum_{n=1}^{\infty} \frac{(1-x)^n}{n(n+1)}$$ [16]

-It can be shown (Appendix 2) that [16] converges on [17].
+It can be shown that [16] converges on [17].
 Taking successive derivatives, per [14], we now have expressions not just for the number of types with respect to tokens, but also hapaxes and higher $n$-legomena:

 $$E(x) = N_z\frac{\ln(x)x}{x-1}$$ [17]